COM6012/ScalableML/Lab 10 - Reproducible and Reusable AI.md

    To use the pre-built image, we can skip the pull step and directly run the container.
    For the rest of the steps, we assume that the image is stored at this directory.

+### 🧐 2.3 Exploring the container

+### ▶️️ 2.4.
+Running the container

-4. After we pull and build the Apptainer image, we can deploy a container using the image to train and evaluate the model.
+1. After we pull and build the Apptainer image, we can deploy a container using the image to train and evaluate the model.
 With a container-/script-based code for model training/evaluation, there usually going to be many flags/variables that we can set.
 To see the available flags, we can call:
    ```sh
    apptainer run /mnt/parscratch/users/ac1xxliu/public/lab10-data/abide-demo.sif -h
    ```
    We will find that there are many flags/variables that can be set to do experiment.
 The required ones are `--input-dir` and `--output-dir`, specifying the path to the dataset and output directory respectively.

-5. Assuming that the dataset is in `/mnt/parscratch/users/ac1xxliu/public/lab10-data/dataset`, to deploy the container for training and evaluation, we can run command:
+2. Assuming that the dataset is in `/mnt/parscratch/users/ac1xxliu/public/lab10-data/dataset`, to deploy the container for training and evaluation, we can run command:
     ```sh
     mkdir $HOME/outputs/abide-demo
     ```